opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 ..
 Note::

+        Target is a good parameter for tune to prevent CoDel being too aggressive at low BW.
-        By default Target is set around 5-10% of Interval
+        Otherwise Target should be around 5-10% of Interval

+Interval is used to ensure that the measured minimum delay does not become too stale.
+It's value is choose to give endpoints time to rach to a drop without being so long that response times suffer.

 ..
 Note::

-        Interval default 100ms works usually well.
-It is the worst case RTT scenario through the bottleneck.
+        Interval default 100ms works usually well (10ms-1s, excels at range 10ms-300ms).
-        If you want to tune Interval it needs to be set as the worst case RTT scenario through the bottleneck.
+        If you want to tune Interval it should to be set around the worst case RTT scenario through the bottleneck
-        If Interval is smaller than the real non-bottleneck RTT you may see more drops/markings which can impact throughput

 limit
 ^^^^^^^^^^^^^^^^^^^
 Default limit size of 10240 packets is to much.
 The creators recommended value 1000 for sub 10Gbit/s connections.
 The default limit will never reached for sub 10Gbit/s WAN connections.
 Before that could happen FQ_CoDel would already take action.
 So it's healthy to reduce limit.

 The over-large packet limit leads to bad results during slow start on some benchmarks.
 Reducing it too low could impact new flow start.